bwarelabs/solana-test-setup/Readme.md

 1. **Solana Node writing to HBase instead of BigTable**
     - **Steps**:
+        1. Make sure that the `BIGTABLE_EMULATOR_HOST: solana-bigtable-hbase-adapter:50051` environment variable is set in the `docker-compose.yml` file for `validator` service
-        1. Start the HBase and Adapter services:
+        2. Start the HBase and Adapter services:
            ```bash
            docker compose up hbase --build
            docker compose up solana-bigtable-hbase-adapter --build
            ```
-        2. Run the Solana Test Validator with the appropriate `BIGTABLE_EMULATOR_HOST` environment variable:
+        3. Run the Solana Test Validator with the appropriate `BIGTABLE_EMULATOR_HOST` environment variable:
            ```bash
            docker compose up validator --build
            ```
-        3. The Solana Test Validator will now write data to HBase instead of BigTable.
+        4. The Solana Test Validator will now write data to HBase instead of BigTable.
 Use the Solana Lite RPC to query the data or exec into the HBase container to run HBase shell commands:
            ```bash
-           docker exec -it <hbase_container_id> /bin/bash
+           docker compose exec hbase /bin/bash
            ```

 2. **Syncer reading files written by [GeyserPlugin](https://github.com/bwarelabs/solana-cos-plugin) to Tencent Cloud Storage in sequencefiles format**